NataliaVelasquez18/School_District_Analysis./README.md

 ### Overview of approach:

 Using Python and the Pandas library we were able to read, clean, merge, and analyze two csv files located on the Resources folder; students_complete.csv and schools_complete.csv to gain insights and produce this report.
+The code used is found in the file PyCitySchools_Challenge.ipynb.